wells-wood-research/drMD/README.md

 **ligandInfo** is a list of dictionaries that contain the following parameters:

+### ligandName
-- **ligandName**: *(str)*  This is the three letter name of the ligand, this will be used to match the residue names in your PDB files
+*(str)*  This is the three letter name of the ligand, this will be used to match the residue names in your PDB files

+### protons
-- **protons**:    *(bool)*  This is a to tell drMD whether you have protons on your ligand.
+  *(bool)*  This is a to tell drMD whether you have protons on your ligand.
               If set to FALSE, drMD will run an automated protonation protocol to add protons to your ligand

   > :medical_symbol:
   > The automatic protonation protocol only works reliably for simple organic ligands.